SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart/readme.md

 ## Test the Application

-1. Connect TX pin(GPIO_7) to RX pin of UART to TTL cable and RX pin(GPIO_6) to TX pin of UART-TTL cable.
+1. Connect TX pin(GPIO_7) to RX pin of UART-TTL cable and RX pin(GPIO_6) to TX pin of UART-TTL cable.
 2. When the application runs, UART sends and receives data in full duplex mode.
 3. Observe the UART transferred data on console and then the same 1024 bytes of data sent back.
-4. After running this application below console output can be observed.
+4. After running this application, we could observe the output from the serial terminal as shown below.

     > ![Figure: expected result](resources/readme/output_console_uart.png)
 >